Limited time: Save up to 33% on every planView pricing

 What is the best alternative to Apple Dictation on Mac?

 The best alternative depends on your priorities.
-For offline privacy and developer integration, Voibe ($9.90/mo or $198 lifetime) runs Whisper models entirely on-device with VS Code and Cursor support.
+For offline privacy and developer integration, Voibe ($7.50/mo or $149 lifetime) runs Whisper models entirely on-device with VS Code and Cursor support.
 For AI-powered text rewriting, Wispr Flow (~$10/mo) processes dictation through cloud AI.
 For maximum Whisper model flexibility, Superwhisper ($249.99 lifetime or $8.49/mo) lets you choose from multiple model sizes.
 See our complete guide to dictation on Mac for a detailed comparison of all options.

 Summary: Fixing Dictation on Mac

-Start with Fix 1 (toggle Dictation off and on) and Fix 2 (disable Voice Control) — these resolve the majority of cases.
-If the issue persists, work through Fixes 3-7 in order.
+Start with Fix 1 (toggle Dictation off and on) and Fix 2 (disable Voice Control) โ€” these resolve the majority of cases.
+If the issue persists, work through Fixes 3-7 in order, then Fix 8 if the shortcut itself isn't firing.
+For app-specific failures (Word, Terminal, Chrome), see the App-Specific Troubleshooting section.

-If you find yourself repeatedly troubleshooting Apple Dictation — or running into its architectural constraints like the 30-second timeout, declining accuracy across macOS updates, or random transcription failures — consider switching to a dedicated dictation app.
+If you find yourself repeatedly troubleshooting Apple Dictation โ€” or running into its architectural constraints like the 30-second timeout, declining accuracy across macOS updates, or random transcription failures โ€” consider switching to a dedicated dictation app.
 Voibe runs independently from macOS Dictation, so it isn't affected by the system-level issues covered in this guide.
 It also has no timeout limit, making it suitable for users who rely on continuous dictation.

 Related guides: